prebid/Prebid.js/modules/adagioBidAdapter.md

             {
               bidder: 'adagio', // Required
               params: {
-                siteId: '0', // Required - Site ID from Adagio.
+                organizationId: '0', // Required - Organization ID from Adagio.
+                site: 'SITE-NAME', // Required - Site Name from Adagio.
+                adUnitElementId: 'dfp_banniere-atf', // Required - AdUnit element id.
+Refers to the adunit id in a page (ex: document.getElementById(adUnitElementId))

+                // The following params are limited to 30 characters,
+                // and can only contain the following characters:
+                // - alphanumeric (A-Z+a-z+0-9, case-insensitive)
+                // - dashes `-`
+                // - underscores `_`
+                // Also, each param can have at most 50 unique active values (case-insensitive).
-                placementId: '4', // Required - Placement ID from Adagio.
+                placement: 'ATF', // Required - Placement from Adagio.
 Refers to the placement of an ad unit in a page.
-                pagetypeId: '343', // Required - Page type ID from Adagio.
+                pagetype: 'ARTICLE', // Required - Page type from Adagio.
-                categories: ['IAB12', 'IAB12-2'], // IAB categories of the page.
+                category: 'NEWS', // Recommended - Category from Adagio.
+                subcategory: 'SPORT', // Optional - Sub-Category from Adagio.
+                environment: 'SITE-MOBILE', // Optional - Environment from Adagio.
               }
             }
           ]